RFU defends decision to fly England economy to NZ

 The RFU said that because the women's side is loss making, "we have to make challenging decisions around what we can invest in".

-England's journey begins on Friday and they arrive in New Zealand on Sunday lunchtime, with light training currently planned two days later before full training on Thursday.
+England arrive in New Zealand on Sunday lunchtime, with light training currently planned two days later before full training on Thursday.

 The Red Roses are the number one side in the world, set a record of 25 consecutive Test wins earlier in September and play their opening World Cup match against Fiji on 8 October.